Top 5 reasons people walk the Camino de Santiago

 The Camino is a simple way to reconnect with your inner self and understand yourself better.

-At first it may seem strange to not constantly think about what’s going on in your country, or not check your phone every 15 minutes but soon you find a peace and silence in the journey.
+At first it may seem strange to not constantly think about what’s going on back home, or not check your phone every 15 minutes but soon you find a peace and silence in the journey.
 It takes a few days to adjust to the ways of the Camino, but the reward is clarity and a feeling of peace that you will find revealing.
-Many say the Camino is as much a mental/inner journey as it is a physical journey.

 5. Fun